manel1874/libscapi/README.md

 ## Publications using libscapi
 - Generalizing the SPDZ Compiler For Other Protocols.
 Accepted ACM-CCS 18 [ABFKLOT18]()
-- An End-to-ent System for Large Scale P2P MPC as-a-Service and Low-Bandwidth MPC for Weak Prtipipants.
+- An End-to-ent System for Large Scale P2P MPC as-a-Service and Low-Bandwidth MPC for Weak Participants.
 Includes HyperMPC protocol
   Accepted ACM-CCS 18 [BHKL18]()
 - TinyKeys: A New Approach to Efficient Multi-Party Computation [HOSSV18](https://eprint.iacr.org/2018/208)
 - Fast Large-Scale Honest-Majority MPC for Malicious Adversaries [CGHIKLN18](https://eprint.iacr.org/2018/570)